stray-gr/senior-design/Tasklist.md

 ## Input
-- Determine which room will be studied
 - Generate an OpenWeather API token
-- Design a wireless communication architecture the embedded devices and server can use to communicate
+- ~~Design a wireless communication architecture the embedded devices and server can use to communicate~~
-- Create a script that tests the network architecture by:
+- Create a series of scripts that can test the network architecture by:
   1. Emulating data input from the embedded devices
   2. Collecting data from the OpenWeather API and the emulated devices
-  3. Printing the collected data, which showcases the network's software implementation
 - Research battery level, airflow, temperature, and humidity sensors
 - Acquire embedded devices that can read analog input and transmit data wirelessly
 - Acquire pre-made sensors, along with the material needed to make any sensors that cannot be bought pre-made